-What Does Macro Headwind Mean?
+What Does Macro Headwinds Mean?

 Simple definition

-Macro headwind means broader economic or market conditions are creating pressure instead of support.
+A macro headwind means broader economic or market conditions are creating pressure instead of support.

 The word “macro” refers to big-picture signals like inflation, interest rates, Treasury yields, the U.S. dollar, equities, volatility, and central bank expectations.
 A headwind is something that can make progress harder, so a macro headwind means the wider backdrop may be making risk assets harder to hold.

-Why macro headwind matters
+Why macro headwinds matter

 When macro conditions become more difficult, traders may become more cautious, reduce exposure, wait for clearer confirmation, or move toward safer assets.
 This can affect market context even when individual crypto headlines look positive.